nomis/ggroohauga-pcb/README.rst

 Usage
 -----

-This project is made up of 3 KiCad projects, each of which share the same schematic file.
+This project is made up of 3 KiCad projects, each of which share the same common schematic file.
 These projects depend on support for symbolic links (which can be enabled in Developer Mode if you're using Windows).